jpegleg/net-gargoyle/README.txt

 SEC documentation:
 https://simple-evcorr.github.io/

+Once running, the net-gargoyle will be collecting a catalog of connections it finds.
+The learner-watcher.cfg daemon will email by default root@localhost with eaech unique IP at least once.
+To trigger the emails again, you can remove the associated lock file

+rm /var/tmp/learner/74.125.22.23.lock

+You will find that sometimes you will need to lift the sorter lock:

+rm /var/tmp/lock-catalog-sorter

 Start up the net-gargoyle:

 sudo ./start-net-gargoyle.sh

-The stop doesn't really work yet: sudo ./stop-net-gargoyle.sh
+The stop doesn't really work yet:

+sudo ./stop-net-gargoyle.sh

-I have found I still have to clean up on of the child processes.
+I have found I still have to clean up on of the child processes...

 The connection collection happens at a default rate of 0.1 seconds per connection + (usually) small amount of time.
 With that,